 Day 11: Aiguille du Midi Dreamin'

 Today is your day to enjoy the wonders of the French Alps.
 You can choose between several great hiking trails with stunning views of Mont Blanc and a supporting cast of Alps that seem to stretch forever.
 For one of Europe's great Alpine thrills (weather permitting), take Europe's longest vertical gondola ride up to the 12,600-foot Aiguille du Midi viewpoint.
 From there, mini-gondolas take travelers over the snowfields and on to Italy.
 Or, if you prefer, simply find a café table with a view in Chamonix, and take the day off in après-ski style.
-No bus.
+No bus today.

 Day 12: Tour Over After Breakfast